datavis-tech/reactive-model/README.md

 [![Build Status](https://travis-ci.org/curran/reactive-model.svg)](https://travis-ci.org/curran/reactive-model)

-A library for reactive models.
+A library for authoring components that propagate changes based on data flow graphs.

-This project is an experimental variation on [Model.js](https://github.com/curran/model) that takes a different (and more complex) approach to managing reactive data flows (and uses ES6).
-For a more lightweight and battle-hardened solution, use Model.js.
+This project is a re-implementation of the ideas in [Model.js](https://github.com/curran/model) that takes a different approach to managing reactive data flows.

 ## Usage